 What is title insurance?

-Title insurance is an insurance policy that protects against loss if the condition of title to the land be different than what was insured.
+Title insurance is an insurance policy that protects against loss if the condition of title to the land is different than what was insured.

 Why do I need title insurance?
 Is owner’s title insurance necessary?

 What if I have a problem?
 Do I have to lose my property to make a claim?

 No. At the mere hint of a claim adverse to your title, contact your title insurer or the agent who issued your policy.
 Title insurance includes coverage for legal expenses which may be necessary to investigate, litigate, or settle an adverse claim.

 The cost of title insurance varies, mainly depending on the value of the property.
 Remember, you only pay for the coverage once, then the coverage continues for as long as you have an interest in the covered property.

 - Forgery and impersonation;

 - Lack of competency, capacity, or legal authority of a party;

-- Deed not joined in by a necessary party (co-owner, heir, spouse, corporate officer, or business partner);
+- The deed is not joined in by a necessary party (co-owner, heir, spouse, corporate officer, or business partner);

 - Undisclosed (but recorded) prior mortgage or lien;